 A Slavic Legend of Immortality: Koschei, the Deathless

-A figure from Slavic folklore, Koschei the Deathless was known for his titular characteristic: his inability to die.
+A figure from Slavic folklore , Koschei the Deathless (aka Koschei the Immortal) was known for his titular characteristic: his inability to die.
 What is most interesting about this figure, however, is that his immortality was not foolproof.
 It was said that when Koschei cast the magical spell to protect and defend himself, he accidentally left room for error.

-Though there are few records about his physical appearance, in legend Koschei is most often described as ugly, and he enjoyed riding naked upon his enchanted horse through the mountains of Russia.
+Though there are few records about his physical appearance, in legend Koschei is most often described as ugly.
+It is also said that the immortal being enjoyed riding naked upon his enchanted horse through the mountains of Russia.

 Koschei maintained his life and immortality through the removal of his soul.
 Taking it from his body, it was said he hid it in a needle, inside an egg, in a duck, in a rabbit, then locked it in an iron or crystal chest, and buried it under a green oak on an island.

 Koschei the Deathless further safeguarded his soul by ensuring his animal vessels, or seals, could get away.
-Legend has it that if the chest was ever dug up and opened, the duck would try to flee.
+Legend has it that if the chest was found, dug up, and opened, the duck would try to flee.
 If the duck was killed, the rabbit would try to run.

 - The Fiery Cosmic Egg of Hildegard von Bingen